MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissitebinding.md

 ---
 external help file: Microsoft.IIS.Powershell.Commands.dll-Help.xml online version:
 schema: 2.0.0
 description: Use this topic to help manage Windows and Windows Server technologies with Windows PowerShell.
-title: Get-IISSiteBinding
+title: New-IISSiteBinding
+ms.author: v-anbarr
+author: andreabarr
+ms.reviewer:
 online version:
 keywords: powershell, cmdlet
 ---

 # New-IISSiteBinding

 ## SYNOPSIS
 Adds a new binding to an existing Website.
+This cmdlet has been introduced in version 1.1.0.0 of IISAdministration module.

 ## SYNTAX